Martha Wells

 Martha Wells (born September 1, 1964) is an American writer of speculative fiction.
-She has published a number of science fiction and fantasy novels, young adult novels, media tie-ins, short stories, and nonfiction essays on SF/F subjects; her novels have been translated into twelve languages.
-Wells is praised for the complex, realistically detailed societies she creates; this is often credited to her academic background in anthropology.
+She has published a number of science fiction and fantasy (SF/F) novels, young adult novels, media tie-ins, short stories, and nonfiction essays on SF/F subjects.
+Her novels have been translated into 30 languages.
+Wells credits her academic background in anthropology for her interest in designing complex, realistically detailed societies within her novels.

-She has won four Hugo Awards, two Nebula Awards and three Locus Awards for her science fiction series The Murderbot Diaries.
+She has won five Hugo Awards, two Nebula Awards and three Locus Awards for her science fiction series The Murderbot Diaries.
 Wells is also known for her fantasy series Ile-Rien and The Books of the Raksura.

 Life

-Martha Wells was born in Fort Worth, Texas, and has a B.A. in Anthropology from Texas A&M University.
-She lives in College Station, Texas, with her husband.
-She was involved in SF/F fandom in college and was chairman of AggieCon 17.
+Martha Wells was born in Fort Worth, Texas, and graduated with a B.A. in Anthropology from Texas A&M University in 1986.
+In college, she was involved in SF/F fandom and was chairman of AggieCon 17.
 In May 2023, she was diagnosed with breast cancer.
+She currently lives in College Station, Texas, with her husband.

 Career

+1990s–2000s

-As an aspiring writer Wells attended many local writing workshops and conventions, including the Turkey City Writer's Workshop taught by Bruce Sterling.
-She has also taught writing workshops at ArmadilloCon, WorldCon, ApolloCon, and Writespace Houston, and was the Special Workshop Guest at FenCon in 2018.
+As an aspiring writer, Wells attended many local writing workshops and conventions, including the Turkey City Writer's Workshop taught by Bruce Sterling.

-Her first published novel, The Element of Fire (1993), was a finalist for that year's Compton Crook Award, and a runner-up for the 1994 Crawford Award.
-Her second novel, City of Bones (1995), received a starred review from Publishers Weekly and a black diamond review from Kirkus Reviews, and was on the 1995 Locus Recommended Reading List for fantasy.
-Her third novel, The Death of the Necromancer (1998), was nominated for a Nebula Award.
-The Element of Fire and The Death of the Necromancer are stand-alone novels which take place in the country of Ile-Rien, which is also the setting for the Fall of Ile-Rien trilogy: The Wizard Hunters (2003), The Ships of Air (2004), and The Gate of Gods (2005).
-Her fourth novel was a stand-alone fantasy, Wheel of the Infinite.
+Her first published novel The Element of Fire (1993) is also the first volume in the Ile-Rien series.
+It was a finalist for that year's Compton Crook Award and a runner-up for the 1994 Crawford Award.
+Her second novel City of Bones (1995) is a stand-alone SF/F novel that received a starred review from Publishers Weekly, a positive review from Kirkus Reviews which concluded with the phrase “A bravura performance, to which no summary can do justice: compellingly plotted, stunningly original in concept, and glowing with utterly convincing detail”, and was on the 1995 Locus Recommended Reading List for fantasy.
+Her third novel and second volume in the Ile-Rien books The Death of the Necromancer (1998) was nominated for a Nebula Award.
+The Element of Fire and The Death of the Necromancer are stand-alone novels that take place in the fictional country of Ile-Rien, which is the same universe for the Fall of Ile-Rien trilogy: The Wizard Hunters (2003), The Ships of Air (2004), and The Gate of Gods (2005).
+Her fourth novel was a stand-alone fantasy titled Wheel of the Infinite (2000).
 In 2006, she released a revised edition of The Element of Fire.